mikedesu/ffuflags/README.md

 Did you find this tool helpful?

-Please consider sending me crypto through one of these addresses:

-Bitcoin: 38p6p4gLqfvZ4LShmWpNnphN1TjB8WgT8M

-Litecoin: MU8YSVUVwKDiaQfPurW8cVzxjbeZc2qv2S

-Ethereum: 0xC8E4ac8ee54698dDf47d7343e12aB83985F3900A

-Monero: 87eZsjdCFHtQXEf4A2Mer1XjJmLmD6N1b2maovAR4XtSYs4EupxZB7UfmG9eyb8qXpVvR9HdsEpf7K3A762w3LcNTg1fLTC

-I stream regularly on Twitch as well at: [https://www.twitch.tv/darkmage666](https://www.twitch.tv/darkmage666)
+I stream regularly on Twitch as well at: [https://www.twitch.tv/darkmage666](https://www.twitch.tv/evildojo666)